devastar/esp32c6-zigbee-ds18b20-temperature/README.md

   - The **ESP32 by Espressif Boards** library is installed.
   - The board settings in Arduino IDE match the requirements (end device mode, correct partition, USB CDC enabled).

+## Library Patches

+ - The OneWire library (version 2.3.8) included in this project has been patched to support the ESP32-C6 architecture.
+ - Modifications in OneWire_direct_gpio.h update register accesses (using .val) for functions such as directRead, directWriteLow, directWriteHigh, directModeInput, and directModeOutput.
+ - This fix addresses compilation errors like "no match for 'operator>>'" and similar errors in the ESP32-C6 environment.

 ---

 ## Contributing